John Muir: Preservation vs conservation

 In July 1896, Muir became associated with Gifford Pinchot, a national leader in the conservation movement.
 Pinchot was the first head of the United States Forest Service and a leading spokesman for the sustainable use of natural resources for the benefit of the people.
 His views eventually clashed with Muir's and highlighted two diverging views of the use of the country's natural resources.
 Pinchot saw conservation as a means of managing the nation's natural resources for long-term sustainable commercial use.
 As a professional forester, his view was that "forestry is tree farming", without destroying the long-term viability of the forests.
 Muir valued nature for its spiritual and transcendental qualities.
-In one essay about the National Parks, he referred to them as "places for rest, inspiration, and prayers."
+In one essay about the National Parks, he referred to them as "places for rest, inspiration, and prayers".
 He often encouraged city dwellers to experience nature for its spiritual nourishment.
 Both men opposed reckless exploitation of natural resources, including clear-cutting of forests.
 Even Muir acknowledged the need for timber and the forests to provide it, but Pinchot's view of wilderness management was more resource-oriented.

 Their friendship ended late in the summer of 1897 when Pinchot released a statement to a Seattle newspaper supporting sheep grazing in forest reserves.
 Muir confronted Pinchot and demanded an explanation.
 When Pinchot reiterated his position, Muir told him: "I don't want any thing more to do with you".
-This philosophical divide soon expanded and split the conservation movement into two camps: the preservationists, led by Muir; and Pinchot's camp, who co-opted the term "conservation".
+This philosophical divide soon expanded and split the conservation movement into two camps: the "preservationists", led by Muir; and Pinchot's camp, who used the term "conservation".
 The two men debated their positions in popular magazines, such as Outlook, Harper's Weekly, Atlantic Monthly, World's Work, and Century.
 Their contrasting views were highlighted again when the United States was deciding whether to dam Hetch Hetchy Valley.
 Pinchot favored damming the valley as "the highest possible use which could be made of it".
 In contrast, Muir proclaimed, "Dam Hetch Hetchy!
 As well dam for water-tanks the people's cathedrals and churches, for no holier temple has ever been consecrated by the hearts of man".